A Patriot’s Exhibition Advancing Community and Environmentalism, on a Scooter

 I knew the trip was going to happen, I just did not know how.
 I had no gear, no money, no dogsitter, no camera-just some bizarre idea-that I believed in with all my might.
 Thankfully, my friends chipped in with their various talents and within two weeks the buzz began generating.
 Once this website went up, there was no looking back.
 Within 40 days of the plan’s conception, I was suddenly packed up and on the road!

 There I was, suddenly on an open road with 22,000 miles ahead.
-My mom was panicking; I had no experience long distance scootering and still no funding.
+I had no experience long distance scootering.
 Just a plan to ask hundreds of Americans how they define Peace and how they would teach it to their children.
 Not the most popular time to do this, it seems, while in the middle of a war.
 To me, however, it continues to be the most necessary time to do this.
 The idea, “Point Two fingers, not one,” popped into my head.

-Instead of focusing on differences (for us or against us) I decided to focus on how we can make a difference.
+Instead of focusing on differences (for us or against us was the mantra at the time) I decided to focus on how we can make a difference.
 My focus is personal peace–I’m not asking what you think about the war or the next Presidential candidate.
 You can, of course, leave comments about that stuff.
 P.E.A.C.E Scooter is just a genuine act of showing love for what we have here in America, despite all the goofs, while asking you what you think this one word, Peace, actually means.

-Truly wanting to do my part in improving the world, P.E.A.C.E Scooter is also a fundraiser.
-What started as a little plan not even one year ago has changed my life.
-P.E.A.C.E Scooter is many things: an art project, a demonstration, an endurance test, a documentary hopefully, a fundraiser.
-Simply, it is a way to promote peace with every mile.
+Truly wanting to do my part in improving the world, P.E.A.C.E Scooter was also a fundraiser.
+What started as a little plan has changed my life.
+P.E.A.C.E Scooter was many things: an art project, a demonstration, an endurance test, and maybe a documentary or a book one day, hopefully.
+Simply, it was a way to promote peace with every mile.

 Thanks for reading, Alix